Cellular-Imaging-Amsterdam-UMC/CI_LIF-Splitter/README.md

 ## Installation

-To install and run the CI LIFSplitter:
+To install and run the CI LIFSplitter (Microsoft Windows Systems only):

-1. Download the latest release from the [source link](https://software.cellularimaging.nl).
+1. Download the latest release from the releases.
 2. Follow the installation instructions provided in the download package.

+## Prerequisites for running the code in MATLAB (Microsoft Windows Systems only)
+MATLAB: Ensure that you have MATLAB 2023b+ installed on your system.
+Widgets Toolbox for MATLAB App Designer Components: This toolbox is required to run CI LIFSplitter.
+Download and install the Widgets Toolbox from [MathWorks File Exchange](https://nl.mathworks.com/matlabcentral/fileexchange/83328-widgets-toolbox-matlab-app-designer-components).

 ## Contributions